Scabies - HE4191

 This resource relates to the following topics:

-Scabies provides information for prisoners, their families and Corrections staff about the treatment and prevention of scabies.
+Information about the treatment and prevention of scabies.
 Symptoms include a rash and itchy skin, which can develop an infection if scratched and left untreated.

 Download resource